 “I struggled to fit all the books into my backpack, and he looked out his window over the trees in the courtyard.
 ‘Dan, before you read the Purgatorio, you should know that Dante’s Virgil is more tragic than you realize.
 His Aeneid is credited with saving a soul from Hell, but Virgil is still barred from the Kingdom of Heaven.
 In justifying the whim of Alighieri’s Almighty, I can only suggest that transporting lost souls through Hell to salvation would be more pleasurable to Virgil than Heaven.
 To aid the mechanisms of the cosmic design would be Virgil’s utilitarian delight.
 Every aspect of Hell is necessary to maintain Dante’s ultimate scheme, even the woods of suicides.
 That’s why I want to thank you for visiting me, because teaching you everything I know is the only kind of resolution I could ever hope for, and I know I’ve given you the tools to recover from what I’m about to do.’

 “Then he stepped out the window.
 His body broke branches and he splattered on the ground.”

 “Oh.
 Shit.”
 Jay ordered Dan a third tuna sandwich and another pint.
 “I’m so sorry.
 I had no idea.”

 “It’s okay,” lied Dan.
-He downed most of the fourth stout.
-“I’ve moved passed that now.”
+He downed the stout.

 “You didn’t kill him, though.”

 “I made him give me all his knowledge.
-The idea that he had more books to recommend each year was probably the only thing keeping him alive.”
+Having more books to recommend was the only thing keeping him alive.”

 “You can’t blame yourself.
-It sounds to me like you were the best aspect of life for someone struggling with mental illness.”
+You were the best aspect of life for someone obviously struggling with mental illness.”

 Dan bit his third sandwich, but suddenly lost his appetite.
 “Anyway, you can understand why school was difficult for me that year.
 The worst of it was late May, when…”